 Overcoming Your Methadone Addiction

 Methadone, like any other opiate, can be very challenging to quit.
 Even though it’s not known for being powerfully addictive like heroin, it still holds significant withdrawal symptoms and can be hard to overcome on your own.
-Call us to find help now in your fight to overcome methadone addiction.
+Call a compassionate treatment expert to find help now in your fight to overcome methadone addiction.